International & WAGGGS

 - an event, requested by either the World Association of Girl Guides and Girl Scouts or by the Asia-Pacific Region Committee, held in Australia and including members from other countries.

-Permission to hold an international event is obtained from the Board of Girl Guides Australia through the State International Manager and International Manager, Girl Guides Australia.
+Permission to hold an international event is obtained from the Board of Girl Guides Australia following a request from a State Girl Guide Organisation.

 For States wishing to invite members from other countries to a State event, refer to Invitations from Australia to other countries (as below).

-The International Manager for Girl Guides Australia is kept informed of all planning and progress.
+The National Coordinator-International for Girl Guides Australia is kept informed of all planning and progress.

 Invitations from Australia to other countries

-Permission to invite international guests is obtained from the International Manager, Girl Guides Australia, through the State International Manager.
+Permission to invite international guests is obtained from the National Coordinator-International, Girl Guides Australia, through the State International Manager.

-Invitations to other countries are sent only by the International Manager for Girl Guides Australia.
+Invitations to other countries are sent only by the National Coordinator-International for Girl Guides Australia.

 Invitations from other countries to Australia